• Skip to content

 Each newsletter we will share one aspect for each of our school wide expectations.
 We will focus on these at school and they may present an opportunity for some discussion with your children at home.
 You may ask them when they demonstrated one of the expectations or a time when someone displayed the expectation towards them.

-We are NURTURING! - Speak positively to others and use kind words.
+We are NURTURING! - Offer support to adults and peers.

 Leadership & Stewardship